The Science Behind the Sound

 Here is what peer-reviewed research documents:

-A 2016 study published in the Journal of Evidence-Based Integrative Medicine measured the effects of a single sound bath session on 62 participants.
-Results showed significant reductions in tension, anxiety, and physical pain – even in participants with no prior experience of sound healing.
+Reduced tension, anxiety, and low mood A 2016 observational study published in the Journal of Evidence-Based Complementary & Alternative Medicine (now the Journal of Evidence-Based Integrative Medicine) measured the effects of a single Tibetan singing bowl sound meditation on 62 participants.
+Results showed significant reductions in tension, anger, fatigue, and depressed mood, even among participants with no prior experience of sound meditation.
+Feelings of spiritual well-being increased across all participants.

-Full references available on request.
+References available on request.

 This Is Not About Belief